-Shanks, a Republican, was the representative for Indiana's 9th congressional district from 1873 to 1875.
+Shanks was the representative for Indiana’s 9th congressional district and was a Republican.
+He served from 1873 to 1875.

 From Jul 1861 to Mar 1875, Shanks missed 595 of 2,975 roll call votes, which is 20.0%.
 This is on par with the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.